 Lab.
-The remaining 25% of your course grade will come from your laboratory performance.
+25% of your course grade will come from your laboratory performance.
 You will receive a separate syllabus from your lab instructor.
 You are expected to read and completely understand that syllabus.
 Your individual scores from lab will not be posted in your MUOnline/Blackboard gradebook.
 Your total lab grade on Blackboard will be updated only twice: at midterm and at the end of the term.
+It is your responsibility to note your ever-changing lab average.